Contact Us

 Travel To Oktoberfest By Bus

 General rule of thumb here is to half the train ticket price and double the time required to make the journey.
 From many European cities, a bus is a very reasonable way to travel to Oktoberfest – particularly if you’re booking last minute.
-Buses in Europe are comfortable-enough affairs, safe and the highways they roll along wide, fast and full of German engineering travelling close to the speed of sound.
+Buses in Europe are comfortable-enough affairs, safe, and the highways they roll along are wide, fast and full of German engineering travelling close to the speed of sound.

 Travel To Oktoberfest By Car